 Dr. Kate Boney is the Clinical Education Coordinator for the College of Education.
 In her role, Dr. Boney provides leadership and coordination to all teacher certification programs in order to collaboratively build and sustain quality clinical experiences as well as assure that all completers demonstrate professional standards within the clinical experience.
 Dr. Boney works closely with program coordinators, program faculty, school and district partners, the Office of Continuous Improvement Support, Student Academic Services, the Assistant Dean of Educator Preparation and Partnerships, and department chairs.
 Dr. Boney earned her PhD in Curriculum and Instruction from the University of South Florida.
 Her professional experiences as a public school teacher, school-university partnership liaison, grant manager, university instructor, clinical educator, field experiences coordinator, and teacher education researcher represent a commitment to quality teacher preparation and reflect her passion for developing meaningful professional learning opportunities through clinical education partnerships.

-Alyssa Chase is the Anchin Center Office Assistant.
-She has been working in the College of Education since September 2013 and joined the Anchin Staff in June 2015.
-Alyssa is currently a fourth-year undergraduate student, majoring in Communications and minoring in American Sign Language.
+Alyssa Chase is an Administrative Specialist for the David C. Anchin Center.
+She has been working in the College of Education since September 2013 and joined the Anchin Staff in June 2015 as a student assistant.
+She received her B.A. in Communication and a minor in American Sign Language in 2017.

 Dr. Stacy Hahn is the Director of Professional Development Pathway Initiatives and Partnerships for the College of Education Anchin Center and the Assistant Director of the David C. Anchin Center.
 Her work revolves around creating strategic partnerships focused on the development of quality and relevant teacher preparation and support programs.
 In this role, Dr. Hahn works with USF faculty, multiple school districts, community leaders, and other education related agencies to create teacher education pathways and continuing education courses that will increase the responsiveness to the needs of school districts and the University of South Florida.
 Dr. Hahn earned her PhD in Special Education from the University of Florida.
 Her career is comprised of a spectrum of roles such as a public school teacher, student advocate, grant facilitator, program coordinator, educational researcher and university professor.
 She understands the effect quality schools has on our community and she continues to follow a path, which she hopes will have a positive impact on the education system.